 However, the Commission is highly selective in choosing the arrangements in relation to which it will give informal guidance and, given the existence of the Vertical Block Exemption and the Vertical Guidelines, it is unlikely that the Commission would issue individual guidance in relation to vertical restraints.
-The authors are not aware of a case where the Commission has offered any informal guidance to parties.
-However, in view of the inclusion of novel provisions on internet sales restrictions and on the alleged efficiencies of resale price maintenance in the Commission's Vertical Guidelines, the Commission may be minded to offer informal guidance in such areas.
+The authors are not aware of a case where the Commission has offered informal guidance to parties.